YYZ - MNL

 • Which airlines offer Wi-Fi service onboard planes from Toronto Pearson Airport to Manila?

-Air Canada, and Cathay Pacific offer inflight Wi-Fi service on the Toronto Pearson Airport to Manila flight route.
+Only Cathay Pacific offers inflight Wi-Fi service on the Toronto Pearson Airport to Manila flight route.

 • Which aircraft models fly most regularly from Toronto Pearson Airport to Manila?